Erobober/less-vs-sass/README.md

 }
 ```

-Note that if this were mixins (with LESS or Sass) we would have Dry LESS/Sass, but we would have had very WET CSS output:
+Note that if this were mixins with LESS we would author something that's DRY, but we would have had very WET CSS output:

 ```css
 // Less